cloudblog004/fantasticfoodies/content/en/posts/1859-how-to-make-award-winning-pepperjack-spinich-chicken.md

 1. Make ready 4 slice bacon fryed and crumbled

 Rub olive oil and seasonings on the outside of the chicken.
 I try to make all my recipes simple, quick and easy to follow.
-Chicken, spinach &amp; pepper jack roulades are thin chicken breasts wrapped around a spinach pepper-jack cheese filling and baked in a breadcrumb coating.
+Chicken, spinach & pepper jack roulades are thin chicken breasts wrapped around a spinach pepper-jack cheese filling and baked in a breadcrumb coating.
 This roulade is SO delicious, and it makes an impressive entree to serve at a special meal or for company.

 <!--inarticleads2-->